rcarmo/drawterm/README.md

 ## Usage

 - Android: the five checkboxes map to the three mouse buttons and mouse wheel; `kb` toggles the soft keyboard.
+- macOS Cocoa: use Drawterm → Connect… (Cmd+O) to enter CPU/auth endpoints and user; enable "Save password" to reuse it on next launch.

 ## Caveats

 - Android: saved login details are stored as plaintext; secstore is not supported.
+- macOS: saved passwords live in user defaults (plaintext); disable "Save password" if that is unacceptable.

 ## Binaries